 - physical and psychological effects of trauma

 - language and literacy difficulties due to disrupted or limited prior education

 Specialist counselling may be required for students from refugee backgrounds upon settlement in a new country.
 In New South Wales support is offered through organisations such as the NSW Service for the Treatment and Rehabilitation of Trauma and Torture Survivors (STARTTS).

 Governments have a responsibility to provide on-arrival settlement support to people from refugee backgrounds in areas such as housing, health and education.
 For more information about the assistance provided for people from refugee backgrounds in Australia refer to Refugees in Australia.

-Pittaway, E 2008, I have a voice - hear me.
-The resettlement experience of Refugees from the Horn of Africa in Australia, Centre for Refugee Research Occasional Paper No. 11 CRR/ANCORW Sydney.
+Pittaway, E 2008, We have a voice - hear us.
+The resettlement experience of Refugees from the Horn of Africa in Australia [PDF] - UNSW Forced Migration Research Network Occasional Paper No. 11 CRR/ANCORW Sydney

 Refugee Council of Australia Submissions (Family Support Programs for refugees and asylum seekers in Australia)